 Design and Technology is both a creative and technical subject.
 It combines aspects of creative design and applied science.
 It is about designing and making products in a range of materials that both look good and work well.
 It is about responding to human needs or design challenges in an innovative way through research and evaluation.

 Creative learning in Design and Technology involves using both imaginative design and problem solving skills.
 It should link to the world of industry and commerce and the technologies they employ.
 It includes opportunities for learning that are vocationally relevant and allow a spirit of enterprise.

-In Years 7 – 9, all students currently follow a rotational course where they experience designing and making themes and activities using food, graphics, compliant materials and computer aided design through the National Curriculum strands of researching, designing, planning, making and evaluating.
+In Years 7 – 9, all students currently follow a rotational course where they experience designing and making themes and activities using food, graphics, compliant materials and digital technology through the National Curriculum strands of researching, designing, planning, making and evaluating.